codeforamerica/form-flow-starter-app/README.md

 ## Application won't run after IntelliJ update

-Sometimes an IntelliJ will prevent the `StarterApplication` run context to fail.
+Sometimes an IntelliJ update will prevent the `StarterApplication` run context to fail.
 Here are some ways to attempt to fix it.

 1. Invalidate the cache
     * File -> Invalidate Caches...
     * This will invalidate the caches and restart IntelliJ.
+    * Afterward, try to run the application.
+If this issue isn't fixed, try suggestion 2.
 2. Remove `.idea/modules`
     * In the root of the repository, look for `.idea/modules`
     * Make a copy of this folder and save somewhere else